Minimal residual disease: Individualization of treatment

 For instance, the initial five-week induction treatment might rapidly clear disease for some patients.
 For others, the same treatment might leave significant amounts of disease.
 Measuring MRD level helps doctors decide which patients need what.
-In other words, it identifies patients' individual risks of relapse, and can theoretically allow them to receive just enough treatment to prevent it.
+In other words, it identifies patients' individual risks of relapse and can theoretically allow them to receive just enough treatment to prevent it.

 Without MRD information, doctors can do nothing but give the same treatment to all patients.
 They know that this will be inadequate for some and excessive for others, but there is little else they can do, as it is not possible to tell who needs what.
-Identification of risk factors, to help individualise treatment, is a big field in medicine.
+Identification of risk factors, to help individualize treatment, is a big field in medicine.

-Treatment
+Role in treatment

-Generally the approach is to bring a cancer into remission first (absence of symptoms) and then try to eradicate the remaining cells (MRD).
+Generally, the approach is to bring a cancer into remission first (absence of symptoms) and then try to eradicate the remaining cells (MRD).
 Often the treatments needed to eradicate MRD differ from those used initially.
 This is an area of much research.

 It seems a sensible idea to aim to reduce or eradicate MRD.
 What is needed is evidence on which is the best method, and how well it works.
 This is emerging.
 Treatments which specifically target MRD can include: